 The analog speedometer displays the speed of the boat through the water.
-The speedometer is calibrated at the factory however, significant variations can occur due to changes in location.
-Therefore, the speedometer can be easily calibrated to a known reference such as a radar gun, measured course, or GPS.
-The LCD will display:
+The speedometer is calibrated at the factory however, significant variations can occur due to changes in installations.
+The speedometer can be easily calibrated to a known reference such as a radar gun, measured course, or GPS.

-When the unit is operating in normal mode (i.e. pitot status information on the LCD), push and release M to put the speedometer in the calibration mode.
+When the unit is in digital speed display mode, push and release M to put the speedometer in the calibration mode.
 Push and hold M down for at least two seconds, the LCD will show "AdJUST."